 WELL-BEING, VALUE, AND THE PUBLIC GOOD

 The Faculty of Arts’ Niche Research Area has three central topics, Well-being, Value, and the Public Good.
-Colleagues in the Faculty conduct research relating to these topics separately, but also to the ways in which they are interrelated.
+Colleagues in the Faculty conduct research relating to these topics separately, but also on how they are interrelated.
 The niche research area is centrally concerned with how (cross-)cultural and creative practices bring value to the lives, not just of individuals, but entire communities, thereby playing a constitutive role in the building of good societies and in producing the public good.
 A thriving government-funded Liberal Arts university that is expected to produce research with relevance to society, HKBU offers a fertile environment for imaginative research on the benefits that culture and creative practices bring to the world.
 Among other things, colleagues in the Faculty of Arts are interested in the contributions of music to the quality of a life over time, in the role of creative writing in the context of trauma and therapy, in the value of prayer, and in the effects of creative practices on solidarity and the social bond in the context of diverse societies and amongst marginalized communities.

 Structure and Role of the Faculty Niche Research Area